CLARIAH/clariah-plus/docs/requirements/infrastructure-requirements.md

 ### 11. The infrastructure exposes applications at _public HTTPS web endpoints_.
 (Must have)

-Traditionally, large parts of infrastructure are only accessible internally in the organization.
+CLARIAH services span a shared infrastucture over multiple partners, most services are directly intended for public consumption, therefore they must be publicly accessible over HTTPS.

-NDE applications, however, are meant for the public and therefore must be publicly accessible over HTTPS.
+(This corresponds to point 13.5 of the [Software/Service Requirements (SR)](software-requirements.md))

 ### 12. The infrastructure provisions and renews _TLS certificates_ for the web endpoints.
 (Must have, [REL](#rel))